pointOfive/STA130/README.md

 # STA130 (Fall 2022): An Introduction to Statistical Reasoning and Data Science

 This course transitions the [Winter 2022 Online](https://q.utoronto.ca/courses/253019) version of this course back to the [Fall 2019 In-Person](https://www.statistics.utoronto.ca/sites/www.statistics.utoronto.ca/files/STA130_syllabus_F19.pdf) format.
 This is done by translating previous [powerpoint slides and accompanying pre-recorded lectures](https://q.utoronto.ca/courses/253019) into an Rmd beamer pdf presentation format (which is the format required for student project submissions).
-The course objectives are to develop and practice the two steps the statistical and data science workflow:
+At the highest level, the course objectives are to develop and practice the two steps the statistical and data science workflow:

 1. Extract meaning from data through coding and analysis
 2. Communicate learned knowledge in writing and speaking